Activities for Kids

 1831 Traver • (734) 997–1553

 With trails, nature playscape, live animals, and programming, the LSNC works to inspire curiosity, exploration, and respect for STEM and the natural world.
-Together with the Ann Arbor Hands-On Museum, offers field trip and outreach programming for schools, libraries, and communities statewide and around the world in addition to preschool, family, and adult programming.
-Check website for current hours and memberships, scholarships, and EBT/WIC/SNAP pricing. [email protected], discoverscienceandnature.org V
+Together with the Ann Arbor Hands-On Museum, offers field trips, and outreach programming for schools, libraries, and communities statewide and around the world in addition to preschool, family, and adult programming. [email protected], discoverscienceandnature.org

 Little Bands

-Students age 4–adult join a band, learn songs on vocals and four instruments (piano, guitar, bass, drums), improvise, and compose.
-Private lessons and summer camps available.
-Moving to a new location in fall 2024. littlebandsmusic.com
+Students age 4+ join a band, learn songs on vocals and four instruments (piano, guitar, bass, drums), improvise, and compose.
+Private lessons and summer camps available. [email protected], littlebandsmusic.com

 MPulse Summer Performing Arts Institute

-A collection of residential summer programs that engage over 200 pre-college and adult students pursuing excellence in music performance, theater, music technology, dance, and musical theater.
+Offers 16 residential summer programs that engage 300+ high school and adult students pursuing excellence in music performance, theater, music technology, dance, and musical theater.
+Participants study with world-renowned faculty and guest teaching artists at the U-M School of Music, Theatre & Dance.
 Some financial assistance available. [email protected], smtd.umich.edu/mpulse

 Music For Little Folks